-All visible matter is forged from ancient suns.
-All form, any form I create, is a material continuation of suns.
+Ancient, nameless suns are the origin of all visible matter.
+All form, any form I create, is a material continuation of these suns.

-I see all form as a material phase of suns.
-As sculptor, matter is an inseparable medium – any portion in your hand, as well as your hand itself, is a duration and reach of its universal ‘clay’.
+I see all forms as a material phase of the sun.
+As a sculptor, matter is an inseparable medium; any portion in your hand, as well as your hand itself, is the duration and reach of its universal ‘clay’.

 — Excerpt from Christine Corday: Works Radius Books Publication 2023